in28minutes/learning-paths-cloud-and-devops/00-short-videos/devops.md

 - Docker and Kubernetes Simplify DevOps
 	- Provision Clusters, Deploy Microservice Containers
 	- If you are using Docker containers for running your applications, the containers are self sufficient and will have all the required configuration packed into it for your application.
 In this case, the need of a configuration management tool like chef or puppet is not that much.
 But you still need something to manage your infrastructure with code.
 Because the containers will ultimately run on top of a server/vm in a cloud infra.
 Terraform can step in and create your required infra for your containers to run on.
-- Docker Compose vs Kubernetes vs Docker Swarm
+- Kubernetes vs Docker Compose vs Docker Swarm
+	- Kubernetes (CNCF)
+	- Docker Swarm - Container Orchestration with easier installation, limited features (less mature scaling, automatic load balancing, additional setup for logging and monitoring, restricted to Docker, less used and supported)
 - Kubernetes - OpenShift vs EKS vs AKS vs GKE
-- Continuous Integration vs Deployment vs Delivery
+- Docker in AWS
+- Docker in Azure
+- Docker in Google Cloud
 - Continuous Integration - 3 Best Practices
 	- Fast pipelines (Build time is important)
 	- Commit early, commit often